dominikbell/gpt2/DEVELOPERS.md

 Git clone this repository, and `cd` into directory for remaining commands
 ```
-git clone https://github.com/openai/gpt-2.git && cd gpt-2
+git clone https://github.com/dominikbell/gpt2.git && cd gpt-2
 ```

-Then, follow instructions for either native or Docker installation.
+Then, follow installation instructions.
+Instructions for a installation using Docker may be found on the [official repository's developers page](https://github.com/openai/gpt-2/blob/master/DEVELOPERS.md).

 ## Native Installation

-All steps can optionally be done in a virtual environment using tools such as `virtualenv` or `conda`.
+All steps can optionally be done in a virtual environment using tools such as `venv`, `virtualenv`, or `conda`.

 Install tensorflow 1.12 (with GPU support, if you have a GPU and want everything to run faster)
 ```